chuangxi/chuangxi.github.io/_pages/about.md

 😃 Welcome to my personal page!

 I am Chuangxi Chen (陈创禧), currently pursuing a B.Eng. degree in Electronic Science and Technology at Beijing Institute of Technology, Zhuhai.
 My work focuses on building reliable AI-driven perception systems for challenging environments, especially underwater and industrial scenarios.

-Beyond algorithm research, I am also interested in bridging deep learning models with real-world hardware platforms.
-I have hands-on experience in embedded vision system design, including underwater polarization camera development, Jetson-based AI deployment, STM32 control, and TensorRT acceleration.
-My goal is to develop intelligent systems that are not only theoretically motivated, but also robust, efficient, and deployable in practical environments.
+I am interested in bridging algorithm design with real-world deployment, aiming to develop intelligent vision systems that are robust, efficient, and practically usable.

 My research interests include:
 - Underwater Computer Vision
 - Image Restoration and Enhancement
 - Fractional Fourier Transform and Frequency-domain Learning
 - Edge AI Deployment and Embedded Vision
 - Intelligent Sensing for Marine and Industrial Applications

 I am open to collaborations in computer vision, signal processing, and deployable intelligent systems.